ndk/cv_resume/README.md

   **Responsibilities:**
   - Leading the team ahead through the thorny path full of new technologies and unexpected challenges
   - Conducting architecture and design discussions
-  - Being responsible for creating a product roadmap, managing stakeholder relation, and supporting successful product launches
+  - Being responsible for creating a product roadmap, managing communication with stakeholders, and supporting successful product launches
   - Designing the architecture of the service from scratch

   **Technologies:** Go(golang), grpc/protobuf, cgo, C/C++, Redis, Docker, Tarantool, Postgres